auth0/docs/articles/connector/troubleshooting.md

 Unfortunately some issues are very hard to predict.
 Especially those that happen behind our customer's firewall.
 We have less control over that environment, and the related infrastructure dependencies (e.g. network, proxies, OS versions, etc).

-If you are experiencing problems with the connector, please send us an email to [support](mailto:support@auth0.com) with the following information:
+If you are experiencing problems with the connector, please [open a support ticket](https://support.auth0.com) with the following information:

 -  Symptoms, explain your problem
 -  the `config.json` from: